swanpham/react-portfolio/README.md

 # React Portfolio

-## AS A developer who writes about tech
+## AS AN employer looking for candidates with experience building single-page applications

-  * I WANT a CMS-style blog site
+  * I WANT to view a potential employee's deployed React portfolio of work samples
-  * SO THAT I can publish articles, blog posts, and my thoughts and opinions
+  * SO THAT I can assess whether they're a good candidate for an open position

 ## Screenshot